rkyoon12/NAED/README.md

 In the NAED model, the right-hand side of dynamical system is given by ![ode](https://user-images.githubusercontent.com/35155480/125507030-04282eab-5445-4e98-a800-07c227d711cf.gif).
 Here we can pre-specify the entries of dictionary.
 We tested NAED model using two different dictionaries;  polynomials and Fouriers.
 The examples of dictionary is described in the document [paper](https://arxiv.org/pdf/2011.11096.pdf).

+If you have own datasets, input(X) should be written as the tensor of the shape ( n_batch , length_sequence, dimension_input).
+And the lable(y) should be transformed to the form of  "one-hot" so  that  its dimension must be (n_batch, n_classes).

 ###